njsharkracer/12voltdesulfator/README.md

 schematic vX.XX.jpg - Schematic picture
 desulfator vX.XX.zip - Gerber files suitable for uploading to OSHPark
 desulfator.pdf - Original desulfator article from "Home Power Magazine" issue #88
+pcb v0.90.jpg - Photo of unpopulated and populated PCB

 Lastly this is an open source hardware circuit.
 I created the version you see here.
 It if free for you to use.
 If you feel inclined to give thanks to me, please throw me a few $$ with the button below.
 All $ is used for my own prototyping of these circuits and every bit helps.